 Students hoping to follow a university course in mathematics or any mathematically related subject should seriously consider taking Further Mathematics.
 Some universities are now making this a requirement for entry on to their mathematics courses.
 Studying mathematics to a higher level will prove hugely beneficial in any case, even if it is not a requirement.
 Further Mathematics students are able to experience all the applied branches of mathematics.
 Further Mathematics A-Level is a qualification for students with a real passion to study Mathematics at a higher level or to support other mathematically heavy courses such as Physics, Engineering or Economics.

-The content of the course could include:
+The content of the course includes:

-- Further Pure Mathematics
+Further Pure Mathematics

-- Proof, Complex numbers, Matrices, Further algebra and functions, Further calculus, Further vectors, Polar coordinates, Hyperbolic Functions and Differential equations
+Proof, Complex numbers, Matrices, Further algebra and functions, Further calculus, Further vectors, Polar coordinates, Hyperbolic Functions and Differential equations

-- Even More Further Pure Mathematics
+Even More Further Pure Mathematics

-- Further calculus, Further differential equations, Coordinate systems, Further vectors, Further numerical methods, Inequalities
+Further calculus, Further differential equations, Coordinate systems, Further vectors, Further numerical methods, Inequalities

-- Linear regression, Statistical distributions (discrete), Statistical distributions (continuous), Correlation, Hypothesis testing, Chi squared tests
+Linear regression, Statistical distributions (discrete), Statistical distributions (continuous), Correlation, Hypothesis testing, Chi squared tests

-- Momentum and impulse, Collisions, Centres of mass, Work and energy, Elastic strings and springs
+Momentum and impulse, Collisions, Centres of mass, Work and energy, Elastic strings and springs